Fashion Marketing Career – Is It Right for You? | FRA

 So, how do I get into fashion marketing?

 Fashion marketing is a competitive field, as are most careers in fashion.
 A qualification or degree in a relevant field will set you head and shoulders above other applicants.

 As you know, we live in a world that is becoming more and more digitised.
 At the FRA, we’ve recognised the huge demand within the fashion industry for graduates with digital skills.
-Both of these courses are full time and take place over a year, delivered in classes two days per week.
-This is the perfect course for you if you’re looking to combine an existing part-time job with a nationally recognised qualification, and put yourself streets ahead of the competition when it comes to going for those all-important fashion marketing roles.
-If you want to get there quicker, both courses also come as fast tracks (delivered over 22 weeks instead of a year) for students of 19 and over
+This is the perfect course for you if you’re looking to put yourself streets ahead of the competition when it comes to going for those all-important fashion marketing roles.
+If you want to get there quicker our degree is condensed over two years, getting you into the industry faster!

 The FRA’s highly specialised courses are designed to help you gain employment.
 But don’t just take our word for it.
-A massive 90% of our L4 graduates go onto job roles within the fashion industry.
+A massive 90% of our Level 4 graduates and 88% of our Degree graduates go onto job roles within the fashion industry or further education.
 Our courses also include a hugely beneficial three week work placement to help you get a taster of what to expect when you graduate.
-According to recent graduate Abbie Hanson, the course provided the step she needed to get her dream role: “Without L4 Fashion Retail, I never would have found the path to go down to get my job as an MA at ASOS.”
+According to recent graduate Abbie Hanson, the course provided the step she needed to get her dream role: “Without Level 4, I never would have found the path to go down to get my job as an MA at ASOS.”

-If you have any more questions about any of the courses on offer at The Fashion Retail Academy, give our team a call on 020 7307 2351 or send an email to firstname.lastname@example.org.
+If you have any more questions about any of the courses on offer at The Fashion Retail Academy send an email to email@example.com.
 We’d love to hear from you.